dmytrozahor/PS_Task_1/README.md

-So essentially we could conclude, that for each increase of threads (threads > 1) we get a slightly better overall execution time (threads < processor cores), which the data shows (except where the threads are equal with the file count)
+So essentially we could conclude, that for each increase of threads (threads > 1) we get a slightly better overall execution time (threads < processor cores), which the data shows (except where the threads are equal with the file count).

-And for the processor cores = threads we have the worst result, which can be explained with processing side effects, such as context-switching and too frequent L3 process access.
+And for the processor cores = threads we have one of the worst results, which can be explained with processing side effects, such as context-switching and too frequent L3 process access.

 The single thread execution stays the most optimal way for the objective.